Family Drama - AITA For Keeping Cat From Rightful Owner

 In family dynamics, the concept of ownership can often be more complex than it appears.
 Psychological research, particularly from social psychologists, indicates that emotional attachment to pets often mirrors familial bonds.
 This attachment can create significant conflict when ownership disputes arise, as seen in this family drama.

-Dr. Emily Green, a clinical psychologist, emphasizes that pets can serve as emotional support systems, and their well-being should be prioritized.
-Her studies highlight that when individuals feel a deep connection to their pet, any conflict surrounding that pet can evoke intense emotional responses that are rooted in attachment theories.
+Pets can serve as emotional support systems, and their well-being should be prioritized.
+When individuals feel a deep connection to their pet, any conflict surrounding that pet can evoke intense emotional responses that are rooted in attachment theories.

 Comment from u/aslrebecca